davetron5000/naildrivin5.com-OLD/source/_posts/2012-12-19-re-use-in-oo-inheritance.markdown

 categories:
 ---
-Over the past several months, the Rails community, at least to my eyes, has become increasingly concerned with managing the complexity that appears when following the "fat model, skinny controller" advice prescribed my many Rails experts.
+Over the past several months, the Rails community, at least to my eyes, has become increasingly concerned with managing the complexity that appears when following the "fat model, skinny controller" advice prescribed by many Rails experts.
 The real issue, however, is _reusability_.
 How can logic be easily used in two places?
 In your average object-oriented language, there are four primary ways to accomplish this: